sam-luby/ECG-Pi/README.md

 **Submitted**: April 2018

+**Note**: This readme provides a brief overview of the project.
+A much more detailed outline is found in the thesis.

 ## Project Aim:
 The aim of this project was to propose and develop a solution to the problems associated with heart monitoring.
 The focus was on creating a novel solution for electrocardiography to provide preliminary or inital results, giving indidations of underlying cardiac issues so the patient can be referred to a cardiologist.
 The main consideration was to use low-cost components, which would allow the device to be used in a patient's home as well as in low income countries and regions.